CommonCoreOntology/CommonCoreOntologies/documentation/README.md

-This folder contains key documents relevant to CCO users and developers in general and specific to the current release.
+This folder contains user guides and supporting documents, some of which are specific to the current release.
 Previous versions of these documents are now stored in the Legacy subfolder.